 Each week in 2016, this site revealed a new portrait and story about a Richmonder whose life is shaped in some way by the justice system.

 On Friday, February 3, 2017, Richmond Justice launched an exhibit at UR Downtown that remained on-display through March 24.
-The exhibit will reappear at the John Marshall House in June 2017.
+The exhibit is currently at the John Marshall House, and will be open from June through September 2017.

 Richmond Justice grew from years of making media about incarceration that helped us to appreciate at least two essential facts: The number of people touched by the justice system is far greater than folks tend to imagine, and stories about institutions and individuals shaping one another through crime and punishment are too profound to go untold.
 When we think about people affected by the justice system, we are—more often than one might expect—thinking about our neighbors.
 To care for them requires first that we understand them, through their own words.